 - Greenish-tinged vomiting

 - Bloody stools

 What are the Treatments of NEC?

 Treatment for NEC varies depending on the stage of the disease, but many times an operation is needed to close intestinal holes or treat the inflamed abdominal wall.
 Doctors also need to remove any dead tissue and perform a colostomy.
 Weeks later, after the bowel has healed from the surgical procedure, it is reconnected.
 25% of patients die from NEC, and survivors may face a lifetime of repercussions.
 Acting quickly and aggressively increases a child’s chance at recovery.

-If you or a loved one’s child has taken Simply Thick and has experienced the necrotizing enterocolitis symptoms listed above, please CONTACT the law offices of Shrader & Associates for a free, no-obligation consultation to learn your legal rights.
+If you or a loved one’s child has taken Simply Thick and has experienced the necrotizing enterocolitis symptoms listed above, please contact Shrader & Associates L.L.P. for a free, no-obligation consultation to learn your legal rights.